socketry/async-service/context/service-architecture.md

 ## Service

 The {ruby Async::Service::Generic} represents the service implementation layer.
-It handles:
+It handles the actual business logic of your services, provides access to configuration through environment evaluators, and manages the service lifecycle including startup, execution, and shutdown phases.

 ### Business Logic